kamilsobik/mms-project-ember/README.md

 - Bootstrap for styling app
 - Auth0 to login by google
 - Fontawsome for beauty icon
-- date-fsn to magane date
+- date-fns to magane date
 - ember-power-select for all select input
 - ember-chart for a amazing chart with KPI